leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 In many situations, Lean can automatically determine an expression's type.
 In these cases, explicit types may be omitted from both top-level definitions (with `def`) and local definitions (with `let`).
-For instance, the recursive call to `unzip` does not need an annotation:
+For example, the recursive call to `unzip` does not need an annotation:
 ```lean
 {{#example_decl Examples/Intro.lean unzipNT}}
 ```

 As a rule of thumb, omitting the types of literal values (like strings and numbers) usually works, although Lean may pick a type for literal numbers that is more specific than the intended type.
 Lean can usually determine a type for a function application, because it already knows the argument types and the return type.
-Omitting return types for function definitions will often work, but function arguments typically require annotations.
+Omitting return types for function definitions will often work, but function parameters typically require annotations.
 Definitions that are not functions, like `unzipped` in the example, do not need type annotations if their bodies do not need type annotations, and the body of this definition is a function application.

 Omitting the return type for `unzip` is possible when using an explicit `match` expression: